When to visit the vet?

 - Dog weight loss cachexia

-In some cases, skin problems may also occur in the form of itching, redness, and rashes.
-These symptoms result from the body’s systemic inflammatory response to the presence of gluten and the associated nutrient deficiencies.
+In some cases, skin problems may also occur, presenting as Itching, redness, and rashes.
+These symptoms result from the body’s systemic inflammatory response to the presence of gluten and the associated nutrient deficiency.

 Diagnosis